scha54/ruby/Infosys Ruby Lex Course/README.md

 Problem Description: Define two methods add_travelerDetails and remove_travelerDetails with parameters like traveler_id, traveler_name, and phone_number, and as a user, first add the traveler details and then remove the details.

 7. Create a class ‘Details’ in Ruby to enter the name , age and berth  preference of a user travelling by train and print the details.
 Create another class ‘Preference’ to add a functionality where the user gets the berth only if the the age of the user is above 50.
 Create a subclass ‘Confirmation’ for  class ‘Preference’ to display “Tickets confirmed” if the age and name  (The name of the user should have less than 20 and more that 4 characters) criteria is met else display “System error, try again” .

+8. Problem Statement:

+Objective: Develop a Ruby program to check whether you are eligible for a discount that is given to senior citizens.

+Problem Description: Define a class User which will have a method age_validation.
+In the method age_validation, take the age as input from the user and check whether the age is greater than 60 or not.
+If it is greater than 60, they can avail of a discount of 20%, and an appropriate message “Congratulations!
+You are eligible for a 20% of discount on your booking” should be displayed, if the age is >1 and <60 then display a message “Sorry!
+Only senior citizens are eligible for a discount.” else raise an  InfyRailException stating that “Invalid age !
+Provide a valid age ”.